CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Let's talk about each music game briefly.

 {{< admonition type=note title="About this section" open=true >}}
 This section is not focusing on teaching how to play these music games.
-Please refer to whatever guidance you can find online of these music games.
+About the guide to a particular music game, please refer to whatever guide you can find online.

 This section is more about how to use these music games to get familiar with famous Vocaloid songs.
 {{< /admonition >}}